ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 }
 ```

-- For `--type ua-rules`: The JSON data describing a user-agent rule as below.
+- For `--type ua-rules`: The JSON data describing a user-agent rule as follows.
     - Required fields are `mode`, `configuration`.
         - `mode`: The type of action to perform.
 Valid values: `block`, `challenge`, `js_challenge`.
         - `configuration`: Target/Value pair to use for this rule.